 The aim is to provide sight to those who can no longer see, through the electrical stimulation of remaining viable retinal cells.
 This project has been awarded a $1,000,000 National Health and Medical Research Council (NHMRC) grant.

-Associate Professor Fung has published seven books or book chapters, including two that have become standard texts for registrar trainees in Australia and New Zealand:
+Professor Fung has published seven books or book chapters, including two that have become standard texts for registrar trainees in Australia and New Zealand:

 This book provides a clear, simple, safe method for examining patients who present with eye problems.
 With hundreds of full-colour photographs and diagrams, practical advice and tips, it will assist ophthalmology trainees for their clinical examinations.
 It is also suitable for medical students, orthoptists, ophthalmic technicians, nurses, general practitioners and general ophthalmologists.

 This book provides a step-by-step method for learning the science and art of vitreo-retinal surgery.
 With hundreds of full-colour photographs and diagrams, practical advice and tips, it will assist vitreo-retinal trainees.
 It is suitable for fellows, registrars, residents and nurses.

 These textbooks have helped the next generation of ophthalmologists learn the science and art of this specialty in Australia and around the world.
 For more information, see www.ophthalmologytextbooks.com